NEET Exam > NEET Notes > Chemistry Class 12 > Solutions: Mixtures & Types of Solutions

 What are Mixtures?

-When two or more chemically non-reacting substances are mixed, they form mixtures.
-A mixture may be heterogeneous or homogeneous.
+When two or more chemically non-reacting substances are mixed, they form mixtures, which may be homogeneous or heterogeneous.

 Solutions: Mixtures & Types of Solutions | Chemistry Class 12 - NEET

-• A heterogeneous mixture consists of distinct phases and the observed properties are just the sum of the properties of individual phases.
-However, a homogeneous mixture consists of a single-phase which has properties that may differ drastically from those of the individual components.
+• A heterogeneous mixture consists of distinct phases, and the observed properties are the sum of the properties of individual phases.
+A homogeneous mixture consists of a single phase with properties that may differ significantly from those of the individual components.

-• The constituents of a solution cannot be separated by filtration, settling or centrifugal action.
-All solutions are characterised by
+• The constituents of a solution cannot be separated by filtration, settling, or centrifugal action.
+All solutions are characterized by

 (i) Homogeneity